hukim1112/tf_detectors/README.md

 How to use this repository?
 First of all, See tutorial.ipynb

-You can create Dataset with given paths of images and coco-style-json.
-You choose how much images are used and whether you shuffle them or not.
+You can create a Dataset object from given paths of images and coco-style-json.
+You choose how much images are used in dataset and whether you shuffle them or not.
+The datasets also takes 'transform' and 'target_transform' which should be used for image transformation(image augmentation) and label transformation(bbox refinery by image augmentation) respectively.

 We create only one dataset for this tutorial.
 For real, We need at least two datasets for training and validation.
-The \_\_init\_\_ of Datasets also takes 'transform' and 'target_transform' which should be used for image transformation(image augmentation) and label transformation(bbox refinery by image augmentation) respectively.
 ```
 dataset_path = /your/dataset/directory/path
 image_path = f"{dataset_path}/images/train/"